tedunderwood/measureperspective/rplots/readme.md

 Was produced by **fig4fsfcomparison.R**.
 This draws immediately on **../interpretations/groupedFSFdivergences.csv**, which is produced by **../interpretations/interpretFSFcomparison.ipynb**.
 That notebook, in turn, draws on data produced by the function *reliable_genre_comparisons()* in **../logistic/main_experiment.py**.

+The obvious question you will have about this figure is, "what did he do with volumes that were tagged as both 'fantasy' and 'science fiction'?"
+The answer is that they were allowed to belong to both genres; no other solution seemed appropriate.
+So the trajectory at the end of figure 4 may be *partly* shaped quite simply by the number of volumes that are explicit generic cross-overs.
+But that can't be the whole story, because the trends don't neatly align.

 Figure 5
 ---------